GoogleCloudPlatform/gcpdiag/README.md

 ## Installation

 You can run gcpdiag using a shell wrapper that starts gcpdiag in a Docker container.
-This should work on any machine with Docker installed, including Cloud Shell.
+This should work on any machine with Docker or Podman installed, including Cloud Shell.

 ```
 curl https://gcpdiag.dev/gcpdiag.sh >gcpdiag